 If you need reasons for his choice, it hasn’t been done professionally for many years, the playwright turns 80 this year and was honoured in New York at the recent Tony Awards, and four of his plays are being staged this year.

 The two young actors cast in the title roles are from the Cape, Quanita Adams and Elton Landrew.
 Both will be remembered for their many film and television roles.
 Unforgiven featured both.
-Landrew, who started out in Kat and the Kings, was also directed by Ncgobo in Amen Corner, while Adams would have caught many an eye in the illuminating At Her Feet performed at The Market a few years back.
+Elton, who started out in Kat and The Kings, was also directed by James in Amen Corner while Quanita would have caught many an eye in the illuminating At her Feet performed at The Market a few years back.

 “I want to take back my narrative,” she says, underlining her determination.

 What they agree about is that they know Boesman and Lena’s world.
-“It’s a love story,” says Adams.
+“It’s a love story,” says Quanita.

 Anyone who knows the play will agree.
 You cannot watch or listen to the words and not be reminded of every and any relationship.

-About his choice of casting, for Ncgobo it is about the individual actors, their enthusiasm and joy.
+About his choice of casting, for James it is about the individual actors, their enthusiasm and joy.

 “You can’t direct those.”